 A new dawn for energy

-Board members meet with Minister of Technology, Rt Hon Frank Cousins MP, to discuss the case for siting a prototype reactor at Dounreay.
+Highlands and Islands Development Board members meet with the Minister of Technology, Rt Hon Frank Cousins MP, to discuss the case for siting a prototype reactor at Dounreay.

 -